HimashaHerath/wooden-art/OWNER_GUIDE.md

 - Contact your developer if issues persist

 ### "My changes aren't showing"
-- Wait 2-3 minutes after saving
-- Refresh your browser page
+- Changes should appear instantly - try refreshing your browser
+- Check if you clicked "Publish" (not just "Save Draft")
 - Clear your browser cache (Ctrl+F5 on Windows, Cmd+R on Mac)

 ### "I accidentally deleted something"
 - Don't panic!
+Sanity keeps version history
+- Look for "Revision History" button in the document
-Your developer can restore it from backup
+- You can restore previous versions
-- Contact them immediately
+- Contact your developer if you need help

 ### "Upload failed"
 - Check your internet connection
-- Make sure image is under 10MB
-- Try a different image format (JPG or PNG)
+- Sanity accepts images up to 100MB
+- All common formats work: JPG, PNG, WebP, GIF
+- Try refreshing the page and uploading again

 ## 📞 Need Help?